-In this section, each Bidder shall describe its capabilities and commitments in terms of the matters referenced below.
-These descriptions and capabilities will provide the basis for a determination as to the preferred and reserve preferred Bidder.
+In this section, each Bidder shall describe its capabilities and commitments in terms of the matters referenced below, which descriptions and capabilities shall provide the basis for a determination as to the preferred and reserve preferred Bidder.

-6.1.
-Technical Aspects, including all Relevant Service Details
+6.1 Technical Aspects, including all Relevant Service Details

-At the basic level, the waste management service must include the provision of waste separation, recycling, storage, collection and disposal The GTM expects all Bidders proposals to meet or exceed technical minimum requirements as set out in the output specifications with regard to:
+At the basic level, the waste management service must include the provision of waste separation, recycling, storage, collection, transportation and disposal The GTLM expects all proposals to meet or exceed technical minimum requirements as set out in the output specifications with regard:

-- minimum service in respect of recycling; - community involvement in recycling; - the standard, quality and size of storage receptacles; - the type ,quality, capacity and reliability of the proposed collection equipment; - the minimum standards to be applied when rehabilitating the current landfill; - the operational plan regarding operations at the current landfill and the proposed new landfill; - the development and operational phase at the current landfill site; - the development and operational phase at the current and new landfill site; - the design standards of the proposed new landfill including infrastructural designs; - the standard of the construction of the proposed site, infrastructure and the transfer station; - the frequency ,coverage and collection strategy or methodology; - the standard of the operations and maintenance of the sites and the transfer station; - the type ,quality, capacity and relevance of the landfill equipment proposed.
+- Minimum service in respect of recycling - Community involvement in recycling - The standard and quality and size of storage receptacles - The type ,quality and capacity and reliability of proposed collection equipment - The minimum standards to be applied when rehabilitating the current landfill - The operational plan regarding operations at the current landfill and the proposed new landfill - The development and operational phase at the current landfill site - The development and operational phase at the current and new landfill site - The design standards of the proposed new landfill including infrastructural designs - The standard of the construction of the proposed site, infrastructure and the transfer station - The frequency ,coverage and collection strategy or methodology - The standard of the operations and maintenance of the sites and the transfer station. - The type ,quality, capacity and relevance of the landfill proposed solution and equipment proposed

-6.1.1.
-Development Period Minimum Requirements
+6.1.1 Development Period minimum requirements

-The developmental phase is envisaged to take a minimum of twenty four (24) months during which the bidder's proposal shall demonstrate that the current service levels will be maintained or offered to existing standards as set out in the output specifications.
-During the development phase, a partial unitary payment will be made to the service rendered.
-Bidder's technical proposals will be evaluated on -
+The development phase is envisaged to take а maximum bidder's twelve months months of during which the shall demonstrate that the current service levels proposal will be maintained or offered to existing standards as set specifications. out in the output During the development partial unitary payment will offered for the phase, а service rendered.
+Bidder's technical proposals will be evaluated on.

-- the quality, extent, level and safety of the service; - the impact of the technical service on the physical and social environment: - the quality management system proposed by the bidders.
+- The quality, extent, level and safety of the service - The impact of the technical service on the physical and social environment.

-- The continued operation of the current site towards closure for a maximum period of two years. - The application for a closure permit. - The rehabilitation of the site as per the closure permit requirements. - The submission of a closure report of the current site.
+The quality management system proposed by the bidders.

-The post closure monitoring and maintenance of the current site.
+- The continued operation of the current site towards closure for a maximum period of two years - The application for a closure permit. - The rehabilitation of the site as per closure permit requirements - The submission of a closure report of the current site - The post closure monitoring and maintenance of the current site.

-- The development of site designs and plans. - The design plans of the site infrastructure. - The operational and maintenance plans. - The time schedule and a clear commissioning programme.
+- The development of site designs and plans - The design plans of the site infrastructure - The operational and maintenance plans - The time schedule and a clear commissioning programme

-6.1.4.
-Transfer Station
+6.1.4 Transfer Station

-- The quality, extent, level and safety of the service. - The impact of the technical service on the physical and social environment. - The time schedule and a clear commissioning programme. - The quality assurance system proposed by the bidders. - Develop transfer station designs and plans. - Develop an operational plan for the transfer station.
+- The quality, extent, level and safety of the service - The impact of the technical service on the physical and social environment. - The time schedule and a clear commissioning programme - The quality management system proposed by the bidders - Develop transfer station designs and plans - Develop an operational plan for the transfer station - Reasonable and technically sound proposal - Affordability and sustainability

-6.2.
-Operational Period Minimum Requirements
+6.2 Operational Period Minimum Requirements

-The Bidders Technical proposals must demonstrate the progressive improvement of the service from existing standards including phasing in of activities during the operational period for which a full unitary payment shall be paid.
-Payment of the full unitary fee shall be effected for services rendered upon the Bidder meeting all technical aspects of the development phase for site 1 and site 2.
-The technical proposals must reflect the following:-
+Technical The Bidders proposals must demonstrate the improvement progressive of the service from existing standards including phasing in of activities during the operational period for a full unitary which payment shall be paid.
+Payment of the full unitary shall be fee effected for services rendered upon the aspects Bidder meeting all technical development phase. of the The technical proposals must reflect,